sty00A4/rustack/README.md

 ### Special Keywords

-`print` takes the top value and prints it to the console (no new line)
+`print` takes the top value and prints it to the console (no new line).

-`STACK` prints the current stack as a string (with new line)
+`STACK` prints the current stack as a string (with new line).

-`LENGTH` pushes the stacks size as an integer on top of the stack
+`LENGTH` pushes the stacks size as an integer on top of the stack.